Roy Matsumoto: MIS and Army Training

 In 1942, Matsumoto volunteered for the United States Army.
 A month after joining the United States Army, Matsumoto was selected for the MIS (Military Intelligence Service).
-He attended the MIS Language School at Camp Savage, Minnesota, where he would graduate at the top of his class..
+He attended the MIS Language School at Camp Savage, Minnesota, where he would graduate at the top of his class.
 After completing Language School, Matsumoto was sent to Camp Shelby, Mississippi for Basic Infantry Training.
 After graduating basic training at Camp Shelby, he became one of fourteen linguists selected from two hundred Nisei volunteers to join Merrill's Marauders.

 Merrill's Marauders

 He served as a Japanese-language intelligence specialist with Merrill's Marauders in the Burma Campaign during World War II, earning a Bronze Star and the Legion of Merit.
 While Matsumoto was one among almost 3000 Marauders, he was but only 1 of 14 linguists who were able to serve as translators while in the field.
 His skills as a linguist would serve as an invaluable asset to the unit during the four months they spent in Burma.
 Not only was Matsumoto tasked with interrogating prisoners and translating intercepted communications, he was also tasked with operating behind enemy lines in order to gather intelligence for operations.
-In this manner, Matsumoto facilitated bombing runs on enemy supply depots as well as obtaining valuable intelligence about upcoming enemy assaults, helping the Marauder's repel them with no casualties.
+In this manner, Matsumoto facilitated bombing runs on enemy supply depots as well as obtaining valuable intelligence about upcoming enemy assaults, helping the Marauders repel them with no casualties.
 Many who would be involved in these counterattacks would go on to say “We owe our lives to Matsumoto.”